Skip to main content

 Study abroad

 Embrace and appreciate the world.
-History, through the BA International, enables study in partner institutions in Europe, Asia, North/South America for at least one semester.
+History, through the BA International, enables study in partner institutions in Europe, Asia, and North/South America for at least one semester.
 This rewarding experience will enhance your versatility and appreciation of other societies/cultures.
 UCC will launch you into a wide world of possibilities.
 If you are studying through BA International, you will spend Year 3 studying at one of our partner universities abroad.
-We have links with universities in Canada, China, Czech Republic, Denmark, Belgium, Finland, France, Germany, Italy, Japan, Lithuania, The Netherlands, Norway, Spain, Sweden Mexico, and the USA.
+We have links with universities in Canada, China, the Czech Republic, Denmark, Belgium, Finland, France, Germany, Italy, Japan, Lithuania, The Netherlands, Norway, Spain, Sweden Mexico, and the USA.

 Work placement